awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 + When the process finishes, the customer calls one of the following APIs and submits the SageMaker Pipelines–generated token:
   +  [SendPipelineExecutionStepSuccess](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_SendPipelineExecutionStepSuccess.html) – along with a list of output parameters
   +  [SendPipelineExecutionStepFailure](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_SendPipelineExecutionStepFailure.html) – along with a failure reason
-+ The API call causes SageMaker Pipelines to either continue the pipeline execution or fail the execution\.
++ The API call causes SageMaker Pipelines to either continue the pipeline process or fail the process\.

 For more information on `Callback` step requirements, see the [sagemaker\.workflow\.callback\_step\.CallbackStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.callback_step.CallbackStep) documentation\.
 For a complete solution, see [Extend SageMaker Pipelines to include custom steps using callback steps](http://aws.amazon.com/blogs/machine-learning/extend-amazon-sagemaker-pipelines-to-include-custom-steps-using-callback-steps/)\.